Healthy Homes Assessment Jervoistown

 What We Do

-As building inspectors, we take on all components of professional home Inspections.
-We’re here to ensure that you make the correct decision when purchasing your next property.
+As building inspectors, we handle all aspects associated with professional house examinations.
+We are there to ensure you make the right choice when it comes to purchasing your next property.

-We are serious about your investment We will conduct detailed checks to make sure you don’t receive any expensive or unwelcome surprises meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning an house.
+We are serious about your investment, and undertake comprehensive inspections so you won’t encounter any unpleasant or costly unpleasant surprises, so you can relax and focus on the enjoyable aspects of purchasing or owning the home.

-We specialise in a variety of solutions to ensure that you are completely aware of the state of any property you could be looking to purchase or sell in addition to other solutions.
+We are specialised in a range of services to ensure you are fully informed of the condition of any property that you might be contemplating buying or selling along with other solutions.

-We have a systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into the report, you are able to actually see any issues that could be found.
-Thanks to our detailed reporting it’s no wonder that we have so many customers who recommend our service to family and friends.
+We have a systematic approach to your property inspection and the most up-to-date software technology including digital photos imbedded into the Report, you can actually see any issues that may be found.
+With our detailed reporting it is no wonder that we have so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports